joesustaric/game_of_life_go/README.md

 #### Nice to have
-some command line visualisation of each generation based off either a random seend or the same seed.
+some command line visualisation of each generation based off either a random send or the same seed.
 Just in ASCII.